There’s a big noise about how fibre prices are tumbling as it reaches a lot more towns and communities faster than ever.

 For ordinary people, it disrupts the delivery of essential services and it has made the concept of fibre reliability a bit of a joke in many areas outside the major centres.
 So much so that many people who switched from wireless to fibre hoping for exceptional bandwidth at low prices have swung back.
 They prefer the dependability of a professional offering at a good price.

 But which service providers can you trust?
 It’s hard to tell and the troubles around fibre never seem to involve the names of companies that commonly appear in the media.

-A lot of the fibre service providers don’t install the fibre themselves.
+A lot of the fibre service providers don’t install it themselves.
 They sub-contract.
 While the fibre guys themselves have a licence that binds them to regulated standards and service levels, their sub-contractors have escaped this oversight.
-Unregulated and ungoverned, these inexperienced and unskilled contractors are ripping up neighbourhoods, towns and their important infrastructure, like electricity and other fibre networks.
+Unregulated and ungoverned, these inexperienced and unskilled contractors are ripping up neighbourhoods, towns and their important infrastructure, like electricity and other internet networks.

 Routinely wrecking electricity and fibre networks makes them unreliable so people who subscribe to these services suffer constant interruptions.
 Because several contractors tend to swoop on an area simultaneously, there is a lot of opportunity for this type of problem.
 And they seldom own up to their blunders, which means repair crews for both electricity and the other fibre networks first have to find a break before they can repair it, which can take hours or days.

 Why You can depend on these Fibre guys

 Wireless networks do use cables, often the fibre itself, but not typically in the neighbourhoods where these contractors are messing it up.
 They use it to connect multiple towers or to connect wireless networks from one town to another, so it doesn’t get interrupted.